-The finishes chosen were kept simple in colour, black.
-This dark finish furthers the reflection of the vista and its backdrop.
-It focuses attention to the peaceful setting beyond the vanishing edge.
-The spa interior and raised exterior are wrapped in pure black granite as well as the pool waterline, seating, steps and vanishing edge detail.
-The pool and tanning ledge that surrounds the spa are finished in Black Pebble Fina.
-Sixteen underwater LED colour bullet lights remain hidden until illuminated.
-The designer’s favourite aspect of the Briarcliff Estate project is how the sunset appears over the vanishing edge.
-The design works well due to its symmetry and balance within the outside space.
-The pool opens itself up to the vista, the further away from the home it gets, maximising enjoyment of the edge detail mixed with its environment.
-Master craftsmen were used in all aspects of construction and design.
+The chosen black finishes were kept simple in colour.
+This dark finish furthers the reflection of the vista and its backdrop, drawing attention to the peaceful setting beyond the vanishing edge.
+The spa interior and raised exterior are wrapped in pure black granite, in addition to the pool waterline, seating, steps and vanishing edge detail.
+The pool and tanning ledge that surrounds the spa are finished in Black Pebble Fina, while sixteen underwater LED colour bullet lights remain hidden until illuminated.
+Jason Vickers’s own favourite aspect of the Briarcliff Estate project is how the sunset appears over the vanishing edge.
+The design works so well due to its symmetry and balance within the outside space, and thanks to the master craftsmen used in all aspects of construction and design.
+The pool opens itself up to the vista the further away from the home it gets, which maximises enjoyment of the edge detail mixed with its environment.